PicoG/data-flow-file-formats/README.md

           type: not

         # LED is_running indicator
         - name: is_running # needs to be the same as the control name
           type: control_terminal # how we know it's a control_terminal type

         # While Loop's iteration terminal
         - type: loop_iteration

         # # A local variable of the "is_running" control
-        # - type: read_local  # should read/write locals be different types?
+        # - type:     # should read/write locals be different types?
         #   control: is_running

       wires:
         - source:
             node: loop_rate
           sinks:
             - node: wait_ms
               terminal: milliseconds_to_wait

         - source:
             node: stop_button